yourlabs/community/docs/paste.rst

     - reproduct your issue in a new, simple app in `autocomplete_light/example_apps`
     - it should be reproducible in `test_project/manage.py runserver`.

-    Thanks a lot for your report.
+    Thanks a lot for helping django-autocomplete-light better.

     Sincerely